iam-orsu/AI-IDS/README.md

 ## Project Overview

 Cyber criminals often scan networks to find loopholes using tools like Nmap.
 We built an AI-powered scan detector that watches packets and flags those scan patterns in real time.
-It’s simple to run, shows clear alerts on a small dashboard, and was created by our team at the University of New Haven for course project.
+It’s simple to run, shows clear alerts on a small dashboard, and was created by our team at the University of New Haven for a course project.
+This documentation is written for students and researchers and focuses on setup, methodology, and reproducibility.

-### What this system does

-- Monitors network traffic 24/7 on an Ubuntu server
 - Detects common nmap scan techniques (SYN, FIN, XMAS, NULL, port sweeps)
 - Raises real-time alerts on a clean web dashboard
 - Uses a Random Forest model to separate scans from normal traffic reliably